helidon-io/helidon/docs/mp/openapi/openapi.md

 ## Overview

-The [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) defines a standard way to express the interface exposed by a REST service.
+The [OpenAPI specification][openapi-specification] defines a standard way to express the interface exposed by a REST service.

-The [MicroProfile OpenAPI spec](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/microprofile-openapi-spec-3.1.1.html) explains how MicroProfile embraces OpenAPI, adding annotations, configuration, and a service provider interface (SPI).
+The [MicroProfile OpenAPI spec][microprofile-openapi-spec] explains how MicroProfile embraces OpenAPI, adding annotations, configuration, and a service provider interface (SPI).

 Helidon MP implements the MicroProfile OpenAPI specification.